 Applies to: Only on-premises environments and self-managed cloud environments

 You can restore the etcdctl snapshot and the etcd SSL certificates from the active etcd worker node to a Commvault access node.
-Access nodes are virtual machines, cloud instances, or physical servers that run backups and other operations.
+Access nodes run backups and other operations.

 After the etcd snapshot and (optionally) the SSL certificates are restored, the Kubernetes infrastructure administrator can schedule the recovery or repair of etcd state on the cluster.